Best Bike Seats in 2022

 Exposed stitching is suspect in places

 The B67 is an aggressively traditional design for those who like their cycling to have a nostalgic bent.
-Brooks’ handmade leather bike seats have a timeless appeal but there’s more than sepia-toned memories to be had here.
+Brooks’ handmade leather bike seats have a timeless appeal but there are more than sepia-toned memories to be had here.
 Once the seat is broken in it’s actually extremely comfortable and as for durability well, you may never have to change your bike seat again.
+Don’t forget to also check out our guide to the best bike phone mounts for more great products like this.

 Stainless steel coil springs